Garlic Aioli Burger With Bacon

 - Once the onions are almost done, grill the Classic Burger Patties until desired doneness and top them each with 1-1/2 slices of American cheese during the last 2-3 minutes of cooking.

-- Assemble your Pasadena Burgers: transfer patties to burger buns, top with 2 strips of bacon each and a pile of beer caramelized onions, then spread about 2 tsp garlic aioli on the inside of each top bun before closing.
+- Assemble your Pasadena Burgers: transfer patties to burger buns, top with 2 strips of bacon each and a pile of beer caramelized onions, then spread about 2 teaspoons garlic aioli on the inside of each top bun before closing.

 - Serve with your favorite side, a cold beer, and enjoy!